 2. Include Detailed Product Descriptions on Your Website

 Nobody enjoys being misled.
-The goal is to make sure products are represented accurately with as much detail as possible in order for consumers to feel certain about what they are purchasing.
+The goal is to ensure products are represented accurately with as much detail as possible for consumers to feel sure about what they are purchasing.

 3. Make Customer Service Easily Accessible and Readily Available